Skip advert

 Advertisement - Article continues below

 This innovation also expands to the LFP battery packs, which will be manufactured in a new battery plant in Detroit, with Ford promising that it’ll be able to achieve the same range with one-third less capacity.
-This has follow-on benefits including less weight, lower material costs and better efficiency.
+This has other benefits including less weight, lower material costs and better efficiency.

 Tell us which new car you’re interested in and get the very best offers from our network of over 5,500 UK dealers to compare.
 Let’s go…